dBCooper2/dBI/code/v6/notes.md

 # Classes should only contain the attrs, no api calls from within
 # Excel Files are named 'portfolio-MM-DD-YYYY

+# USE CASE:
+- Calculates CAPM to see if you are beating the market
+    - if portfolio is doing well then visualize how much better you are doing
+    - if portfolio is doing worse, optimize the portfolio to maximize expected return

 # Do I need classes?
 - Do everything in DataFrames and Portfolio, skip nested Position, Instrument and Price History Classes
 - Pickle Everything that stays inside of Python